TuftsUniversity/gift-fund-bibliography/README.md

 **Purpose:**
   - To create a series of word documents that contain bibliographies of all the Titles purchased in a given fiscal year for a given library (Tisch or Ginn)
+  - This github repo is in the Tufts University github.com organization at https://github.com/TuftsUniversity/gift-fund-bibliography

 **Command:**
   - install requirements (first time)